dhansel/PaperTapeReader/README.md

 All resistors on the two boards are 0805 SMD resistors.
 Resistors on the sensor board (with the photo-transistors) are 1k Ohm.
 Resistors on the emitter board (with the LEDs) are 470 Ohm except for the index-hole LED which uses 330 Ohm (to make the LED brighter because the holes are smaller).
+Note that these resistor values were chosen for a **3.3V supply voltage**.

 Gerber files for both PCBs are in the [schematics](schematics) subdirectory.

+As is the signals from the reader head can be directly attached to the digital inputs of any 3.3V microprocessor and should give clear and stable readings.
+I have tested with black and pink paper tape.

+## Main Board
+In addition to the reader head I also made a main board which does the following:
+* Read the (parallel) data from the reader head and send it out on a serial connection
+* Control a motor to automatically run the tape at proper speed given the serial transmission rate
+* Provide a menu system for setting a variety of parameters